Water and Light

 Your trusted source of water and electricity for over 100 years.

-A net meter can measure electricity flowing to the utility from a customer’s solar system on sunny days, when production exceeds consumption.
-It can also reverse its direction to measure the amount of electricity used by the customer on cloudy days or at night.
+A net meter can measure electricity flowing to the utility from a customer’s renewable energy system on sunny days, when a customer is producing more energy than they are using.
+It can also reverse its direction to measure the amount of electricity used by the customer that is supplied by the utility.
 At the end of the month, the customer is billed for the difference or the ‘net’ amount of electricity used over the month’s time.
-Most solar owners use more electricity than they produce each month so they still have a residual amount on their monthly bill.
-Should however, the solar system produce more electricity than the customer uses during the month, a credit can be carried to the subsequent month on a limited basis.

-Columbia Water & Light electric customers that install a small scale solar generator of 10 Kilowatts or less that sign an interconnection agreement are eligible for net metering.
+Columbia Water & Light electric customers that install a small scale renewable energy generator of 100 kilowatts or less that sign an interconnection agreement are eligible for net metering.
 The equipment must be certified by the Institute of Electrical and Electronic Engineers (IEEE) and the Underwriters Laboratory (UL).
 Installation must follow the National Electric Code, Article 690.
-Please see our solar system informational page for more details.
+Please see the Interconnection and Net Metering Agreement for more details.

-Columbia Water & Light should be consulted before installing a solar system that a customer wants to use for net metering.
-See our solar informational page for more information.
-It is important to make sure that the system will meet the guidelines of the interconnection agreement.
-Columbia Water & Light will also help coordinate the installation of the equipment into the electric distribution system.
-Columbia Water and Light can be contacted via e-mail or by calling 573-874-7325.
+Columbia Water & Light should be consulted before installing a renewable energy system that a customer wants to use for net metering.
+It is important to make sure that the system will meet the guidelines of the Interconnection and Net Metering Agreement.
+Columbia Water & Light can be contacted via e-mail or by calling 573-874-7325.